towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 * Data has been downloaded and stored on my computer.
 A copy of the data has been produced to work with.

 2. Identify how it’s organized.
+* The data is organized in CSV (comma-separated values) format under zip file.

 3. Sort and filter the data.
+* For the purpose of my analysis I have downloaded 12 months file

 4. Determine the credibility of the data